-- 1. The Executive Budget present law base serves as the starting point from which to calculate any fiscal impact due to this proposed legislation. - 2.
-This act will provide health care coverage for all Montana residents. - 3.
-The cost of the single-payer system statewide is expected to be \$2,587,800,000 in FY96, and \$2,736,600,000 in FY97, based on an estimated growth rate of 5.75% annually.
-This is from the Montana Health Care Authority Statewide Universal Health Care Access Plans document.
+- 1. This act will provide health care coverage for all Montana residents. - 2.
+Work commissioned by the Montana Health Care Authority (MHCA) estimated the cost of a single-payer system statewide to be \$2.588 billion during fiscal 1996 and \$2.737 billion during fiscal 1997.
+(Reference: MHCA Statewide Universal Health Care Access Plans, using estimated growth rate of 5.75% annually.)
+Using these amounts and continuing growth rates of 5.75% annually, cost of a single-payor plan during fiscal 1998 would be \$2.894 billion and during fiscal 1999 would be \$3.060 billion.
 However, this figure does not include coverage for all residents of Montana, since it does not include coverage of individuals in programs such as Medicare, Indian Health Service, Veterans Affairs, military health care, and CHAMPUS, or those covered under ERISA plans.
-(Please see assumptions eight and nine below.) - 4.
-All funds for state programs such as Medicaid, Managing Resources Montana, and health care coverage provided through the Department of Corrections and Human Services will be transferred to the single-payer plan.
-The populations previously served then will be covered by the single-payer plan. - 5.
+(Please see assumptions seven and eight below.) - 3.
+All funds for state programs which pay for health care services, such as Medicaid, the Mental Health Access Plan (MHAP), state employee coverage, and health care coverage provided through the Department of Corrections will be transferred to the single-payer plan.
+The populations previously served then will be covered by the single-payer plan. - 4.
 The Medicaid program in Montana will be discontinued since this population will be covered under the single-payer system.
 For purposes of this fiscal note, assume that the federal government will grant all waivers to allow the state to cover this population (including long-term care benefits) under the single-payer plan benefits package in lieu of the Medicaid benefits (which are more extensive).
-(To date, the federal government has not approved any waivers which reduce benefits to Medicaid

-(continued)
+(To date, the federal government has not approved any waivers which reduce benefits to Medicaid eligibles.
+Medicaid covers items not usually covered in most health insurance plans.)
+If the federal waiver were not approved, Montana would likely have to provide a supplemental package of benefits to Medicaid eligibles, e.g., "wraparound" services such as transportation at a minimum.
+Such costs are not included within the scope of this fiscal note.)
+The federal government also will continue to provide federal funds, at the fiscal 1996 level, to offset a portion of the costs of the Medicaid eligible population. - 5.
+The bill does not explicitly outline the infrastructure for administering the single-payer plan.
+For purposes of this fiscal note, assume that staff currently administering the various state-run health care programs, e.g., Medicaid, MHAP, and state employee health plans, will administer the single-payer plan under the direction of the Department of Public Health and Human Services (DPHHS).
+No new

+(Continued)

-DAVE LEWIS, BUDGET DIRECTOR DATE Office of Budget and Program Planning
+DAVE LEWIS, BUDGET DIRECTOR DATE

+Office of Budget and Program Planning

-BILL CAREY, PRIMARY SPONSOR DATE
+BILL CAREY, PRIMARY SPONSOR D.

-Fiscal Note for HB0548, as introduced
+Fiscal Note for $\underline{HB0503}$, as introduced